Pittsburgh-NEH-Institute/Institute-Materials-2017/general/participant_editions.md

 The following are selected editions prepared by members of our Institute.
 We define *digital edition* as ‘the digital publication of a text with editorial enhancement’.
 This is a broader definition than that employed by some other scholars within the digital editions community, such as [Patrick Sahle](http://www.digitale-edition.de/vlet-about.html) and [Greta Franzini](https://github.com/gfranzini/digEds_cat/wiki), whose focus is more specifically on editions that analyze variation during textual transmission.
 Institute participants are encouraged to contribute links for inclusion in this page, as a way of documenting the interests and accomplishments of our Institute community.

+## Susanna Allés Torrent

+[Vitae Illustrium Virorum](https://alfonsodepalencia.github.io/Vitae/) contains the first steps toward the conceptualization and implementation of a digital edition of a set of biographies written in Latin and translated into old Spanish during the fifteenth century.
+The edition is based on materials from my doctoral dissertation, “Parallelae sive Vitae Illustrium Virorum (Las Vidas de Plutarco, Sevilla, 1491).
+Estudio y edición crítica de la traducción de alfonso de Palencia de las vidas compuestas por Donato Acciaiuoli, Leonardo Bruni y Guarino Veronés”, defended at the University of Barcelona in 2012.

 ## Elisa Beshero-Bondar